daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 Characters can sometimes find artifacts while on adventures.
 They might be in ancient ruins, either intact or in need of manipulation to get them working.
 They could have been stolen from well-guarded military installations.
 They might be granted as rewards or taken from fallen foes.
 Sometimes they can even be purchased from a specialized source, but this occurs more rarely than most PCs would probably like.

 After the characters find an artifact, identifying it is a separate Intellect task.
-The GM sets the difficulty of the task, but it is usually equal to the artifact’s level.
+The GM sets the difficulty of the task, but it is usually equal to the artifact's level.
 Identifying it takes fifteen minutes to three hours.
-If the PCs can’t identify an artifact, they can bring it to an expert to be identified or, if desired, traded or sold.
+If the PCs can't identify an artifact, they can bring it to an expert to be identified or, if desired, traded or sold.

-Characters can attempt to use an artifact that has not been identified, which is usually an Intellect task equal to the artifact’s level + 2.
-Failure might mean that the PCs can’t figure out how to use the artifact or they use it incorrectly (GM’s discretion).
+Characters can attempt to use an artifact that has not been identified, which is usually an Intellect task equal to the artifact's level + 2.
+Failure might mean that the PCs can't figure out how to use the artifact or they use it incorrectly (GM's discretion).
 Of course, even if characters use an unidentified artifact correctly the first time, they have no idea what the effect might be.

 Once characters identify an artifact, using it for the first time requires an additional Intellect action; this process is far more complex than pushing a button.
 It can involve manipulating touchscreens, reciting the proper arcane words, or anything else that fits the setting.
-The GM sets the difficulty, but it is usually equal to the artifact’s level.
+The GM sets the difficulty, but it is usually equal to the artifact's level.